 For jobs for English speakers on Jobted, click here.

-There are plenty of jobs in Vienna, both local and international and we are sure you will find one to fit your needs.
-Speaking fluent German will open much more opportunity for you, but you can also find many job opportunities in international organization who require English only.
+There are plenty of jobs in Vienna, both local and international and we are sure you will find one (or several) to fit your needs.
+Speaking fluent German will open much more opportunities for you, but you can also find many job opportunities in international organizations that require English only.
 Update your CV and start applying!

 Have a happy job hunting and see you soon!